-- Business plan: The Company's business and financial projections (4-year plan) are fed into the ORSA in order to enable the Company to form an opinion on its future overall solvency needs and own funds.
-Projected capital requirements are compared with own funds so that the Company is able to observe whether the forecasted available own funds of the Company will be adequate to cover any future strategic actions that the Management intends to take. - Monitoring of SCR/MCR: The Company's Management monitors on a quarterly basis the calculated SCR/MCR and any material changes arising, in order to detect trends and early warning signals and ensure the maintenance of sufficient capital to cover the capital requirements. - Prospective changes in risk profile: Prospective changes in the Company's risk profile and how they affect its current and projected level of solvency requirements are taken into account during the capital planning process.
-The quality and profile of the Company's own funds over the planning period is also taken into consideration. - Dividends distribution: To maintain the required capital the Company may adjust the amount of dividends paid to the Parent company.
+- Business plan: The Company is preparing its 4-year strategic plan which includes business and financial projections that will allow a strong financial strength position.
+The 4-year strategy plan is approved by the BoD. - Capital planning: The Company's 4-year plan is fed into the ORSA in order to enable the Company to form an opinion on its future overall solvency needs and own funds.
+Projected capital requirements are compared with own funds so that the Company is able to observe whether the forecasted available own funds of the Company will be adequate to cover any future strategic actions that the Management intends to take, whilst maintaining its SCR/MCR ratios within desired levels. - Monitoring of SCR/MCR: The Company's Management monitors on a quarterly basis the calculated SCR/MCR and any material changes arising, in order to detect trends and early warning signals and ensure the maintenance of sufficient capital to cover its capital and solvency requirements. - Prospective changes in risk profile: Prospective changes in the Company's risk profile and how they affect its current and projected level of solvency requirements are taken into account during the capital planning process.
+The quality and profile of the Company's own funds over the planning period is also taken into consideration. - On-going monitoring of risk profile: In addition to the above, a Risk Appetite Framework ("RAF") is currently in place and defines the internal limits that the Company should be operating within. - Dividends distribution: To maintain the required capital the Company may adjust the amount of dividends paid to the Parent company.

-The Company's own funds are all classified as Basic Own Funds Tier 1 Unrestricted and are available to cover the Company's Solvency Capital Requirement ("SCR") and Minimum Capital Requirement ("MCR") as follows:
+The Company's own funds are all classified as Basic Own Funds Tier 1 Unrestricted.
+Tier 1 Unrestricted capital consist of Ordinary share capital and Reconciliation Reserve and both are available to cover the Company's SCR and MCR as follows:

-2020 2019

-Basic Own Funds - Tier 1 Unrestricted €'000 €'000

-Ordinary share capital 5.130 5.130

-Reconciliation Reserve 31.028 29.572

-Own funds eligible to cover SCR/MCR 36.158 34.702
+Basic Own Funds - Tier 1 Unrestricted 2021 €'000 2020 €'000 Ordinary share capital 5.130 5.130 Reconciliation Reserve 34.264 31.028 Own funds eligible to cover SCR/MCR 39.394 36.158